Interview with British Artist & Designer Anna Jacobs

 What is the biggest influence behind your designs and how do you remain inspired?

-I’m influenced by all sorts of things – people, culture, design, color, emotion!
+I’m influenced by all sorts of things – people, culture, design, colour, emotion!
 The biggest influence behind my designs is the desire to communicate a sense of happiness, clarity, strength and peace all combined in one.
-To be a bit more precise, I’m influenced by the incredible women I come across every day who manage to juggle so many responsibilities and friendships with so much grace, strength and humor.
-I’m influenced by a love of color and the affect it can have on us individually and how it can transform a space.
+To be a bit more precise, I’m influenced by the incredible women I come across every day who manage to juggle so many responsibilities and friendships with so much grace, strength and humour.
+I’m influenced by a love of colour and the affect it can have on us individually and how it can transform a space.
 I love the Japanese aesthetic and although I don’t directly reference it I’m certainly subconsciously influenced by it in my painting style.
 I’m fascinated by all aspects of contemporary design and so references to anything, from a piece of architecture, to a knitted scarf to a ceramic pot could seep into my work.

 Well I enjoy all three actually, all for different reasons, but if I had to pick one it would probably be product design.

 With your product designs can you take us through the process of initial idea to finished design, how long can it take you to create a piece?

 All my products begin from one of my original paintings, which I exhibit.
 The flying birds are all painted in pen and ink on paper and the flowers and plants are generally painted in acrylic and ink on scraped plaster.
 First of all I choose a painting to develop which I think might translate well into a product and have it scanned by a specialised fine art printer at a very high resolution, so that I can retain all the subtlety and detail of the original brush work.
 Then I play with scale, colour and orientation on my computer to shape and hone the image for a three dimensional product.
 Once I’m happy I then go through an extensive print testing process for colour and size with my digital printers, as different fabrics hold and change the original colour in different ways and this will change from batch to batch.